Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Entropic Optimal Transport

 and the choices of $\delta \defeq 4 n^{-1/(k \lor 2)}$ yield the desired result. \end{proof}

 In \autoref{thm:eot_lca}, we see that the statistical error bound may depend on the entropic regularization parameter $\eps$ through the term $K_\eps$.
-Later in \autoref{subsec:hoelder_cost}, we will see that there is trade-off between $K_\eps$ and $k$ in leveraging the smoothness of the cost function.
+Later in \autoref{subsec:hoelder_cost}, we observe a trade-off between $K_\eps$ and $k$ in leveraging the smoothness of the cost function.
 Namely, the rates in $n$ improve with higher degree of smoothness while the dependency on small $\eps$ gets worse.
-As a consequence, under decreasing $\eps\searrow 0$, depending on the decay different error bounds are superior.
+As a consequence, depending on how fast $\eps$ tends to $0$ with increasing sample size, an error bound leveraging less smoothness can assert a smaller mean absolute deviation of the empirical plug-in estimator.

 \begin{corollary}[Comparison of rates] Let \autoref{ass:eot_cost} hold.
 Suppose that there exist constants $k_1$, $k_2$, $a > 0$ such that for sufficiently small $\delta > 0$ it holds that

 Choose $\eps = n^{-\gamma}$ for some $\gamma > 0$.
 Then, for all probability measures $\mu \in \sP(\XX)$, $\nu \in \sP(\YY)$ and any of the empirical estimators $\hEOT$ from \eqref{eq:eot_emp_est} it holds (up to $\log(n+1)$-factors) that